-- 5. If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 6.
+- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 6.
 Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.

-To change the engine oil (with or without oil filter element replacement)
+To change the engine oil (with or without oil filter element cleaning)

-- 1. Start the engine, warm it up for several minutes, and then turn it off. - Place an oil pan under the engine to collect the used oil. - 3.
+- 1. Place the ATV on a level surface. - 2.
+Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Place an oil pan under the engine to collect the used oil. - 4.
 Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.